Talk to your agents

 • Message creation and conversation management

-• Agent execution with your configured tools and capabilities
+• Sub-agent execution with your configured tools and capabilities

-• Context resolution if your graph has context configuration
+• Context resolution if your agent has context configuration

 • Error handling and response formatting